Hiking Volcano Acatenango near Antigua, Guatemala was one of the most challenging hikes that I’ve done in a long time.

 Everyone else was already in camp so nobody was waiting on me, and not once was this any threat to the group’s completion.
 I also never once considered turning back on Kilimanjaro.
 The only way that would have happened would have been if they needed to strap me to a board and carry me down.

-You’re hiking a volcano!
+You’re hiking Volcano Acatenango!
 Is it safe?!

 Well, it’s like you said, you’re climbing a volcano.
 Can that ever be 100% safe?